 Game-based learning involves animated programs that have ‘humans’ and ‘opponents’ whose interactions have an effect upon each other and on the environment.
 These games allow employees to control the movements and actions of the animated characters, with the aim to develop some competitive skills.
-For example, in the case of game-based training for sales, employees receive an imaginary business situation to make decisions, which can include making decisions on advertising, price, sales tips, meeting targets etc. These games mirror real business challenges, have an element of competitive challenge, use images and data to enhance learner experience, and incorporate data and reporting for feedback.
+For example, in the case of game-based training for sales, employees receive an imaginary business situation to make decisions, which can include making decisions on advertising, price, sales tips, meeting targets, etc. These games mirror real business challenges, have an element of competitive challenge, use images and data to enhance the learner experience, and incorporate data and reporting for feedback.

 Top 10 Advantages of Game-Based Learning -

 - Game-Based Learning helps in Retaining Learning Insights

 - Learning through Familiar Devices

 - Learning by Doing